-Abbreviation for Gray Component Replacement: a technique that replaces black ink by its equivalent portion of cyan, magenta and yellow, mainly in the neutral or desaturated parts of an image.
+Abbreviation for Gray Component Replacement: a technique that replaces black ink with its equivalent portion of cyan, magenta, and yellow, mainly in the neutral or desaturated parts of an image.

 A ghost bar of take-off bar is a rectangular solid line or pattern that is added to a press sheet and trimmed away after printing.
 It helps equalize ink-laydown on the sheet by extending and evening out the printed area, thus avoiding ink starvation in any one place.

-An image which appears as a lighter area on a subsequent print due to local blanket depressions from previous image areas on a letterpress rotary machine as well as on an offset press.
+An image that appears as a lighter area on a subsequent print due to local blanket depressions from previous image areas on a letterpress rotary machine as well as on an offset press.

 Abbreviation for Garbage in, garbage out.